 TSTA recently hosted a roundtable discussion of Black Lives Matter in schools.

-The National Education Association has a dedicated site for racial and social justice resources at NEA Ed Justice, as well as a 2020 Black Lives Matter at school voter toolkit for the upcoming election.
+The National Education Association has a dedicated site for racial and social justice resources at NEA Ed Justice.
 This map shows where resolutions have passed to create police-free schools, as well as where there has been organizing by educators, students, or others mobilizing around this issue.
 Have information about your local resolution, petition or other organizing or mobilization efforts added to the map.

 Teaching Tolerance: Racial and social justice classroom resources, professional development, and other resources for educators.
 Associated with the Southern Poverty Law Center.